Purii/react-native-tableview-simple/README.md

 This cross-platform component is a copy of the iOS-TableView made with pure CSS.
 The intention is to provide **a flexible and lightweight alternative to a bridged component**.
 The focus is set on the presentation.
 The component is therefore not intended to render large data sets.
 A possible use case might be an about- or a settings-screen with a few rows.
-Have a look at the [Examples below](https://github.com/Purii/react-native-tableview-simple#examples)! :-)
+Have a look at the [examples below](https://github.com/Purii/react-native-tableview-simple#examples)! :-)

 ## Installation